-Does this financial product consider principal adverse impacts on sustainability factors?
+Does this financial product consider principa l adverse im pacts on sust tainability f factors?

-× Yes,
+Yes.
 No

 The Sub-Fund considers principal adverse impacts on sustainability factors through the specific sustainability indicators it uses to assess the extent to which its (proposed) investments contribute to the environmental and social characteristics it promotes, which include principal adverse impact indicators.
-These indicators are embedded in the Sub-Fund's ESG investment process, which is based on the following 'pillars': Exclusion & Avoidance, Integration via the Kempen ESG score, Active Ownership via engagement including voting and Positive Impact.
+These indicators are embedded in the Sub-Fund's ESG investment decisions on impacts are the most significant negative impacts of investment sustainability factors environmental, social and employee matters, respect for human process, which is based on the following 'pillars': Exclusion & Avoidance, Integration via the Kempen ESG score, Active Ownership via engagement including voting and Positive Impact.
 That process and these four 'pillars' are briefly explained below.